 Steps to Download and Install cx_Oracle Package for Python on Windows

 - Click on the Download cx_Oracle link to download the package from Github.

 - Extract the zip file to a folder on Windows.
 For example, F:\cx_oracle.

-- Now open the command prompt and changed to the F:\cx_oracle directory to install cx_Oracle package.
+- Now open the command prompt and change the current directory to the F:\cx_oracle directory to install cx_Oracle package.

 - Then run the following command.